miradavidson/big-search/README.md

 # big-search
 Case Study in Python searching datasets larger than RAM.
-This describes my implementation.
+This describes my implementation, as found in main.py.

 ## Structure
 ### Input